-- March 24 - April 4: Advising meetings will be held.
-Rising seniors are encouraged to meet with their advisors early in the advising period so they can register for the courses needed for graduation.
+- October 30-November 7: Advising meetings will be held.
+Seniors are encouraged to meet with their advisors early in the advising period so they can register for the courses needed for graduation.
 Once you both agree on a course plan, your advisor will sign your Course Selection Form.

 Students may pick up registration materials in the Office of Student Affairs, 126 Marston Hall or outside 158F Goessmann.
 You are required to have the following Registration materials with you when you meet with your Advisor.